Struggling to choose a new Medicare health care plan? It’s not too late to get help.

 When our conversation ended, I felt more comfortable hitting the enroll button.

-To get help finding the right Medicare coverage, go to medicare.gov or call Senior Health Insurance Program at 800-252-8966.
+To get help finding the right Medicare coverage, go online to medicare.gov or call the Senior Health Insurance Program toll-free at (800) 252-8966.

 More from Mary Mitchell

-Social Security’s money grab: After Mary wrote about how Social Security’s efforts to claw back overpayments hurt the people the program is designed to help, popular financial columnist Terry Savage discussed her crusade in stopping Social Security from ruining more lives.
+Social Security’s money grab: After Mary Michell wrote about how Social Security’s efforts to get back overpayments hurt the people the program is designed to help, financial columnist Terry Savage discussed her crusade in stopping Social Security from ruining more lives.

 Old age and car insurance: Why do auto insurance companies in Illinois get away with charging someone 70 more than a person 60 regardless of driving record and claims history?
-Mary looks at an unfair bias in how insurance companies calculate pricing.
+A look at an unfair bias in how insurance companies calculate pricing.